Who Is Mary Lou Retton?

 At the 1984 Olympics in Los Angeles, Mary Lou Retton won a gold medal in the women's all-around by earning a perfect score of 10 in the vault, the final event of the competition.
 It was the first time a female gymnast outside Eastern Europe won the Olympic all-around title.
 Retton also won two silver and two bronze medals in individual and team competitions.

 Mary Lou Retton’s wholesome exuberance won her many commercial endorsements, including an appearance on the front of a Wheaties cereal box.
 She retired from gymnastics in 1985 after winning her third American Cup title and was inducted into the International Gymnastics Hall of Fame in 1997.

-Mary Lou Retton resides in Houston, Texas, with her husband and four daughters.
+Mary Lou Retton resides in Houston, Texas, with her four daughters.
 She is an occasional commentator for televised gymnastics.